SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ## Installation

-The recommended way to install this extension is by using [Composer][composer].
-Just add the following to the MediaWiki `composer.json` file and run the ``php composer.phar install/update`` command.
+The recommended way to install Semantic Extra Special Properties is by using [Composer][composer] with an entry in MediaWiki's `composer.json`.

 ```json
 {